 where $A^f$ is uniquely determined by the relation

 for each bounded continuous function $\psi$. \end{theorem} \begin{proof} The first claim is proved in \cite{chitashvili1996generalized}.
-Since we use the reference heavily in this proof, we will use CM to refer to this paper.
+Since the reference is heavily used in this proof, we will use CM to refer to this paper.
 Without loss of generality, let us prove the second claim for the case $b=0$.
 The general case $b\neq 0$ follows immediately from Girsanov's Theorem.
-The idea is essentially the same as the proof of Theorem 1 of \cite{chitashvili1997functions} with the modification of $X$ being an It\^o process instead of a Brownian motion.
-We present the proof for the convenience of readers. \\ ($f\in\hat{V}^{L}_\mu(loc)\implies f(\cdot,X.)$: semimartingale) Let $(h_k(s,x))_{k\geq 1}$ be a localizing sequence of functions from Definition \ref{hat V}, and $(\tau_k)_{k\geq 1}$ be corresponding stopping times with $\tau_k=\inf \{t:h_k(t,X_t)\leq\lambda<1\}$.
+The idea is essentially the same to the proof of Theorem 1 of \cite{chitashvili1997functions} with modification for $X$ being an It\^o process instead of a Brownian motion.\\ \textbf{Step 1.} ($f\in\hat{V}^{\scL}_\mu(loc)\implies f(\cdot,X.)$: semimartingale) Let $(h_k(s,x))_{k\geq 1}$ be a localizing sequence of functions from Definition \ref{hat V}, and $(\tau_k)_{k\geq 1}$ be corresponding stopping times with $\tau_k=\inf \{t:h_k(t,X_t)\leq\lambda<1\}$.
 Since $\tau_k\rightarrow\infty$, it is enough to show $(f(t\land\tau_k,X_{t\land\tau_k}))_{t\geq 0}$ is a semimartingale for every $k\geq 1$.
-For notation simplicity, let us omit $k$ in the following proof.
+For notation simplicity, we omit $k$ in the following proof.